la10736/rstest/README.md

 ```

 In case one or more variables don't implement the `Debug` trait, an error
-is raised, but it's also possible toexclude a variable using the
+is raised, but it's also possible to exclude a variable using the
 `notrace(var,list,that,not,implement,Debug)` attribute.

 You can learn more on [Docs](docs-link) and find more